-Micky is also performing with Michael Nesmith this July and September in their latest concert tour, "An Evening With The Monkees."
+Micky is still scheduled to perform with Michael Nesmith next year in their latest concert tour, "An Evening With The Monkees."
 Click the image below for dates, cities, and ticket links:

 The music of The Beatles will be celebrated at the International Beatles Festival in Delray Beach, Florida in March 2020.
 Micky Dolenz is scheduled to appear at the event, performing live and participating in a Q&A session:

 March 27, 2020: Micky Dolenz Live in Concert at Beatles on the Beach / Theater at Old School Square, Delray Beach, Florida

 March 28, 2020: Micky Dolenz Beatles on the Beach Q&A Session / Theater at Old School Square, Delray Beach, Florida